massimobonanni/ServerlessTicketingService/ServerlessTicketingService.IaC/README.md

 ```

 where
-- `<your region>` is the location where you want to create the deployment
 - `<resource group name>` is the name of the resource group in which you want to deploy the event grid viewer

 You can also set these parameters: